NCAR/MPAS-Workflow/README.md

 A note about disk management
 ----------------------------
 This workflow includes capability for automated deletion of some intermediate files.
-The default behavior is to keep all files, but that can be modified by setting the variational.retainObsFeedback and/or hofx.retainObsFeedback options to False.
-If data storage is still a problem, it is recommended to remove the `Cycling*` directories of an experiment after all desired verification has completed.
-The model- and observation-space statistical summary files in the `Verification` directory are orders of magnitude smaller than the full model states and instrument feedback files.
+The default behavior is to keep all files, but that can be modified by setting the `variational.retainObsFeedback` and/or `hofx.retainObsFeedback` options to False.
+If data storage is still a problem, it is recommended to remove the `Cycling*/` directories of an experiment after all desired verification has completed.
+The model- and observation-space statistical summary files generated under the `Verification/` directory are orders of magnitude smaller than the full model states and instrument feedback files.

 References